-THROUGHOUT COVID-19 PANDEMIC ALL APPOINTMENTS WILL RECIEVE TELEPHONE TRIAGE.
+THROUGHOUT COVID-19 PANDEMIC ALL APPOINTMENTS WILL RECIEVE TELEPHONE TRIAGE AND ARE NOT BOOKABLE ONLINE.
 DO NOT ENTER THE PRACTICE UNLESS ADVISED IT IS SAFE TO DO SO!

 Under normal circumstances –

 Our GP appointment system is specifically designed to enable access to all individuals including the elderly, the unemployed, the employed and those in full time education.

 We are continually reviewing our appointment system according to demand and the present system seems to be working extremely well.

 There will be 1 GP Registrar and 1 GP on call every day to see emergency on the day patients.
 What is an emergency?
 Something that can not physically wait and could result in an A&E admission if you are not treated that day.
 What is not an emergency?
 Sick notes; Medication Reviews; Medication queries; Cold and Flu symptoms; referral queries….